intlify/vue-cli-plugin-i18n/README.md

 - Env Variables

 ## :rocket: Getting Started
-If yon don't have a project created with Vue CLI 3:
+If yon don't have a project created with Vue CLI:

 ```sh
 vue create my-vue-app